Alexjaison22/Contact-Management-System-/README.md

 ---

 ## **Future Improvements**
-Implement user authentication and authorization.
+1. Implement user authentication and authorization.
-Add advanced search filters (e.g., by email or phone).
+2. Add advanced search filters (e.g., by email or phone).

+---

+## **License**

+This project is licensed under the MIT License.
+See LICENSE for more information.

+---

+##**Contributing**

+Contributions are welcome!
+Feel free to fork the repository, create a new branch, and submit a pull request.

+---

+##**Contact**

+For any inquiries or feedback, feel free to reach out:

+Email: jaisonalex872@gmail.com